sap-tutorials/Tutorials/tutorials/fiori-tools-cap-modify-object-page/fiori-tools-cap-modify-object-page.md

   - How to create a new field group within a section
   - How to add a custom section to the object page
   - How to add an additional column to an object page table
+  - How to enable the flexible column layout

 [ACCORDION-BEGIN [Step 1: ](Add additional field to a field group)]